 Gluhwein is the result of mixing an oriental hybrid with a trumpet lily.
 The resulting flowers are pale pink deepening to apricot towards the center with yellow edges.
 The deep green spirally-arranged foliage provides a contrasting backdrop to these beautiful flowers.
 Gluhwein lily is fairly tough, experiencing a few occasions of aphid and slug attack.

-Kaveri is a cross between Asiatic and Oriental lilies and the resulting flowers are the warm tones, red, orange, and yellow blending from the darkest center to the lighter tips.
+Kaveri is a cross between Asiatic hybrids and Oriental lilies and the resulting flowers are the warm tones, red, orange, and yellow blending from the darkest center to the lighter tips.
 The plant is compact and the flowers are up-facing, both attributed to the Asiatic parentage while fragrance came from the Oriental side.

 L. ‘Pink Brilliant’